terminusdb/terminusdb-docs/readme/terminusx-db/reference-guides/path-query.md

 )
 ```

-#### All those whose parents are nieces or nephews of eachother
+#### All those whose parents are nieces or nephews of each other

 The following query finds all distinct ancestors of Charles II whose
-parents have a uncle-niece relationship to eachother.
+parents have an uncle-niece relationship to each other.
 The query
 specifically asks, is there an ancestor (someone related by
 `(mother|father)*`) who has their father's father, as the father of
 their mother's mother.
 We walk up the tree to the father's father, and